-A national or regional HDR should pioneer a theme that is vital, strategic and timely in terms of addressing pressing current national or regional development needs.
-Such a theme will spark substantial attention and public discussion, and the HDR will thereby have more occasion to foster awareness, exert influence and have an impact.
-The selected theme should offer the opportunity of using the HDR to give life to the message of human development.
+A national or regional HDR should pioneer a theme that is strategic and timely in terms of addressing current national or regional development needs.
+Such a theme will spark attention and public discussion, and the HDR will have more occasion to foster awareness, exert influence and have an impact.
 According to this message, economic growth, enhanced trade and investment, and technological advances are means, not ends of development.
-The building of human capabilities and of their capacity to lead for to productive, meaningful lives that people have reason to value among all individuals is a more fundamental goal.
-Indeed, in a sense, the principal theme of an HDR is human development: the process of enlarging people’s choices by expanding their ability to remain healthy, become educated, gain knowledge, enjoy decent standards of living, participate actively in community life and be creative in an environment of dignity and freedom.
+The building of human capabilities to help people lead productive, meaningful lives is a more fundamental goal.
+Indeed, in a sense, the principal theme of any HDR is human development: the process of enlarging people’s choices by expanding their ability to remain healthy, become educated, gain knowledge, enjoy decent standards of living, participate actively in community life and be creative in an environment of dignity and freedom.

-- Undertake a thorough survey of previous global HDRs, HDRs in the local region or other regions, and national or district HDRs.
+- Undertake a thorough review of previous global, regional and national HDRs.

-Examine the possible application and impact of these reports within the national or regional context.
-The survey should be considered indicative and might be used as guidance in the selection and elaboration of the specific theme.
+Examine the possible application and impact of these reports at the national or regional level.
+The review might be used as guidance in the selection and elaboration of the specific theme.

 - Carry out an exhaustive review of current development strategies and policies.

-The theme should be sufficiently robust to hold the promise of becoming associated with the formulation of sound policy recommendations to deal with deep-rooted, long-standing development problems of national or regional interest.
+The theme should be sufficiently robust to help formulate sound policy recommendations to deal with development problems of national or regional interest.
 Development problems are likely to be persistent because past and current policies have not addressed them adequately.
 One frequent failure is a focus on the resolution of development issues principally through macroeconomic policies without due regard for human development.
 One aim of the report is to influence policy makers to adopt the human development approach.

 - Implement a consultative process among human development actors to winnow down possible HDR themes.

-The process should of the UNDP Country Office, Regional Bureau, or Regional Centre.
-It should include consultation and coordination with the government.
+The process should include the UNDP Country Office, Regional Bureau, or Regional Centre. as well as consultation with the government.
 The theme should reflect the country’s or region’s particular development aspirations.
-The consultation process should therefore involve a search for appropriate contexts to meetings with policy makers and other key stakeholders and partners to debate and articulate critical national and regional development priorities and sensitive development issues facing the country or region.
+The consultation process should therefore involve meetings with policy makers and other key stakeholders and partners to discuss national and regional development priorities and sensitive development issues facing the country or region.

 - Once a specific HDR theme has been tentatively determined, prepare a concept note to focus consultations.

-The concept note should centre on issues ofin national or regional human development associated with the theme and practical and theoretical justifications for the selection of the theme, including the availability of appropriate data, the ability to collect new and meaningful data quickly to support findings and recommendations, and the wide interest of stakeholders and funders.
+The concept note should center on issues of national or regional human development associated with the theme and justifications for the selection of the theme, including the availability of appropriate data, the ability to collect new and meaningful data quickly to support findings and recommendations, and the interest of stakeholders and funders.
 It should include a work plan.

 While theme selection for a national HDR is a prerogative of the UNDP Country Office and national partners, it is advisable to inform the relevant Regional Bureau and the Human Development Report Office on proposed themes at the beginning of an HDR process through the concept note.
 The selected theme and the HDR process should also be endorsed by key UNDP counterparts in local academic institutions, civil society and government, including national statistics agencies.
 Likewise, discuss the concept note with other United Nations organizations, local community leaders and other stakeholders across all segments of the population to gauge the views of these partners.
 The engagement of all these partners will be critical in the production of the report and in the subsequent advocacy initiatives.

-- Announce the selected theme at a public event designed to draw attention to the significance of the theme in the effort to address national or regional human development needs.
+- Announce the selected theme at a public event designed to draw attention to the significance of the theme to national or regional human development needs.
 Consider the announcement as a chance to solicit participation, begin advocacy and encourage funding.
-Invite major stakeholders, potential funders, relevant representatives at various levels of government and in civil society, and the media.
+Invite major stakeholders, potential funders, representatives at various levels of government and civil society, and the media.